…In public spaces

 How does the feminist past haunt public spaces?
 We intend to analyse the literal, discursive and material dimensions of this question.
 First, how do feminist ideas make it into the mainstream of public debate?
 How do they become accepted?
 What debates does their adoption cause?
 Second, how is this feminist culture rendered visible/ pregnant/ comprehensible in the public sphere?
 How are feminist icons/ great figures selected and exhibited?
 How is feminism remembered in public sites: statues, street names, etc and how do feminists remember their pasts?
 Exploring these questions will enable us to question the politics of feminist memory.

-2. Open Science Project: we have launched a crowd-sourced map of the memorials to the women’s suffrage movement everywhere in the world.
-This map was created under the direction of Marc CALVINI-LEFEBVRE by Amélie BARDIVIA (AMIDEX internship, 2020-2021) and is currently managed by Alice FOULQUIER (LERMA internship, 2021-2022).
+- Citizen Science Project: we have launched a crowd-sourced map of the memorials to the women’s suffrage movement everywhere in the world.
+This map was created under the direction of Marc CALVINI-LEFEBVRE by Amélie BARDIVIA (AMIDEX internship, 2020-2021).
+It was managed by Alice FOULQUIER (LERMA internship, 2021-2022) last year.
+This project was awarded an four-year grant from the Aix-Marseille Initiative d’Excellence for the period 2024-2027.